nlimpert/crosscut/guideline.rst

 Guideline
 ################################################################################

-The aim of this guideline is to achieve a shared understanding of the stylistic techniques and teaching concepts used.
-These are intended to support the flow of reading, make the author's argumentation comprehensible, and enable the reader to quickly achieve an overview and find important information.
-The reader is prepared for working with the offered material.
+The aim of this :term:`guideline` is to achieve a shared understanding of the stylistic techniques and teaching concepts used.
+These are intended to support the flow of reading, make the :term:`author`'s argumentation comprehensible, support :term:`teacher`\ s and :term:`tutor`\ s with additional information, and enable the :term:`learner` to quickly achieve an overview and find important information well.
+In the end, every reader should be able to work with the material offered.

 .. glossary::

    Guideline
-      The guideline helps readers and authors to communicate in the same way.
+      The ROS-I Academy guideline helps :term:`author`\ s, :term:`teacher`\ s, :term:`tutor`\ s, and :term:`learner`\ s to communicate in the same way.

-.. internal:: It is particularly important to offer a uniform teaching format that does never confuse the reader or the course participant.
+.. role:author:: It is particularly important to offer a uniform teaching format that does never confuse the reader or the course participant.
 The process of creating high-quality teaching material begins with the "right" usage of a version-control system, which we want to start with.
 It is important that